junxit/us-congress-bills-113/metadata.md

 - 2014-07-15 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6260)
 - 2014-07-15 — The previous question was ordered pursuant to the rule. (consideration: CR H6258)
 - 2014-07-16 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 468.
+- 2014-07-17 — Senate amendment submitted
+- 2014-07-17 — Senate amendment submitted
+- 2014-07-17 — Senate amendment submitted
+- 2014-07-21 — Senate amendment submitted
+- 2014-07-23 — Senate amendment submitted
+- 2014-07-23 — Senate amendment submitted
+- 2014-07-23 — Senate amendment submitted
+- 2014-07-23 — Senate amendment submitted
+- 2014-07-23 — Senate amendment submitted
+- 2014-07-23 — Senate amendment submitted
+- 2014-07-29 — Amendment SA 3582 proposed by Senator Wyden. (consideration: CR S5021-5026, S5037; text: CR S5021) To modify the provisions relating to revenue.
+- 2014-07-29 — Amendment SA 3582, under the order of 7/23/2014, having achieved 60 votes in the affirmative, was agreed to in Senate by Yea-Nay Vote.
+71 - 26.
+Record Vote Number: 244.
+- 2014-07-29 — Amendment SA 3583 proposed by Senator Carper. (consideration: CR S5031-5033, S5037-5038) In the nature of a substitute.
+- 2014-07-29 — Amendment SA 3583, under the order of 7/23/2014, having achieved 60 votes in the affirmative, was agreed to in Senate by Yea-Nay Vote.
+66 - 31.
+Record Vote Number: 245.
+- 2014-07-29 — Amendment SA 3584 proposed by Senator Lee. (consideration: CR S5028-5031, S5038; text: CR S5028) To empower States with authority for most taxing and spending for highway programs and mass transit programs.
+- 2014-07-29 — Amendment SA 3584, under the order of 7/23/2014, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+28 - 69.
+Record Vote Number: 246.
+- 2014-07-29 — Amendment SA 3585 proposed by Senator Toomey. (consideration: CR S5026-5028, S5038-5039; text: CR S5026) To ease Federal burdens on State and local governments recovering from catastrophic events.
+- 2014-07-29 — Amendment SA 3585, under the order of 7/23/2014, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+47 - 50.
+Record Vote Number: 247.
+- 2014-07-29 — Measure laid before Senate by unanimous consent. (consideration: CR S5021-5039)
+- 2014-07-29 — Passed Senate, pursuant to the order of 7/23/2014, having achieved 60 votes in the affirmative, with an amendment by Yea-Nay Vote.
+79 - 18.
+Record Vote Number: 248.
+- 2014-07-29 — Passed/agreed to in Senate: Passed Senate, pursuant to the order of 7/23/2014, having achieved 60 votes in the affirmative, with an amendment by Yea-Nay Vote.
+79 - 18.
+Record Vote Number: 248.
+- 2014-07-29 — Roll call votes on amendments in Senate: Amendment SA 3582, under the order of 7/23/2014, having achieved 60 votes in the affirmative, was agreed to in Senate by Yea-Nay Vote.
+71 - 26.
+Record Vote Number: 244.
+- 2014-07-29 — Roll call votes on amendments in Senate: Amendment SA 3583, under the order of 7/23/2014, having achieved 60 votes in the affirmative, was agreed to in Senate by Yea-Nay Vote.
+66 - 31.
+Record Vote Number: 245.
+- 2014-07-29 — Roll call votes on amendments in Senate: Amendment SA 3584, under the order of 7/23/2014, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+28 - 69.
+Record Vote Number: 246.
+- 2014-07-29 — Roll call votes on amendments in Senate: Amendment SA 3585, under the order of 7/23/2014, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+47 - 50.
+Record Vote Number: 247.
+- 2014-07-29 — Senate amendment agreed to: Amendment SA 3582, under the order of 7/23/2014, having achieved 60 votes in the affirmative, was agreed to in Senate by Yea-Nay Vote.
+71 - 26.
+Record Vote Number: 244.
+- 2014-07-29 — Senate amendment agreed to: Amendment SA 3583, under the order of 7/23/2014, having achieved 60 votes in the affirmative, was agreed to in Senate by Yea-Nay Vote.
+66 - 31.
+Record Vote Number: 245.
+- 2014-07-29 — Senate amendment not agreed to: Amendment SA 3584, under the order of 7/23/2014, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+28 - 69.
+Record Vote Number: 246.
+- 2014-07-29 — Senate amendment not agreed to: Amendment SA 3585, under the order of 7/23/2014, not having achieved 60 votes in the affirmative, was not agreed to in Senate by Yea-Nay Vote.
+47 - 50.
+Record Vote Number: 247.
+- 2014-07-29 — Senate amendment proposed (on the floor): Amendment SA 3582 proposed by Senator Wyden.(consideration: CR S5021-5026, S5037; text: CR S5021)
+- 2014-07-29 — Senate amendment proposed (on the floor): Amendment SA 3583 proposed by Senator Carper.(consideration: CR S5031-5033, S5037-5038)
+- 2014-07-29 — Senate amendment proposed (on the floor): Amendment SA 3584 proposed by Senator Lee.(consideration: CR S5028-5031, S5038; text: CR S5028)
+- 2014-07-29 — Senate amendment proposed (on the floor): Amendment SA 3585 proposed by Senator Toomey.(consideration: CR S5026-5028, S5038-5039; text: CR S5026)
+- 2014-07-29 — Senate amendment submitted
+- 2014-07-29 — Senate amendment submitted